Saorview: Channels

-Radio
+The Saorview service offers a variety of television and radio channels.
+The television section includes both full-time and timeshift channels, with a mix of Irish-language programming, commercial channels, and news services.
+Channels like RTÉ One, RTÉ2, and TG4 are available 24 hours a day, while others provide targeted content such as children’s programming and informational services.

+Saorview also broadcasts a number of hidden channels and test cards, likely reserved for future services.
+These channels are not visible on most receivers and include blank TV and audio channels.
+On some receivers the testcard channels can be accessed by typing in LCN's between 24 and 33.

+On the radio side, Saorview provides a range of stations, including RTÉ Radio 1, 2FM, and several digital-only channels.
+These are available on different multiplexes, with varying broadcast hours and bitrates.

 Analogue switchoff (ASO)

 At 10 am on 24 October 2012 all analogue television transmitters in Ireland were switched off and Saorview became the primary source of Irish terrestrial television.
 The process was televised live on RTÉ One and RTÉ News Now, with the kill-switch being thrown by television personality Miriam O'Callaghan.

 Saorsat - Saorview service via satellite

 Following the failure of the commercial DTT process RTÉ submitted a revised DTT plan including an FTA satellite option to the Department of Communications in mid-June 2010 for approval.
 RTÉ publicly announced at an Oireachtas Joint Committee on Communications discussion in mid-July 2010 that a satellite service, called Saorsat, would be offered to complement the terrestrial DTT service.
 Saorsat will enable Irish public service channels to be made available, unencrypted, for the first time, as a means of covering the last 2% of the population who will be unable to receive the Saorview terrestrial service.